manuelyhvh/sql-server-samples/samples/features/security/contoso-hr-sql-db/always-encrypted-with-secure-enclaves/README.md

 Secure enclaves make it possible to encrypt sensitive data columns in-place, eliminating a need to move the data outside of the database for cryptographic operations.

-The unique benefit of Always Encrypted with secure enclaves is that it allows you to protect your sensitive data from high-privilege users, including DBAs in your organization, and, after you encrypt your data to protect it, your applications can continue to use the full power of the relational database engine in Azure SQL Database and run rich queries on encrypted columns.
+The unique benefit of Always Encrypted with secure enclaves is that it allows you to protect your sensitive data from high-privilege users, including DBAs in your organization, and, after you encrypt your data to protect it, your applications can continue running rich queries on encrypted columns.